Overview

 Payment gateway: Customisable online checkout page integrated on your website, but hosted by Takepayments.
 You can get help setting up the online gateway, so hiring a developer isn’t needed.
 Compatible with 50+ online shopping carts.

-Pay by link: Send payment links through email invoices (invoice creation included), customisable email with “pay now” button, or copying and pasting a link into an email.
-Links take you to a payment page in a web browser.
+Pay by link: Payment links through either email invoices (invoice creation included), customised email with “pay now” button, or by copying and pasting a link into an email.
+Links go to a payment page in a web browser.

 You can accept keyed card entry (over-the-phone) payments on the PAX terminal.